Travel insurance

 Family travel insurance

-Family travel insurance is a policy covering your whole family, so you don’t need to take out individual policies.
+Family travel insurance covers your whole family, so you don’t need to take out individual policies.

 A family policy is often cheaper than taking out separate cover for each person, plus some insurers let you add children to your policy for free.